 Norfolk: Norton Subcourse

 The Church Land, 6A.
 2R.
-22P., was received at the enclosure, in exchange for the old Town Lands.
-At the same time, (1822,) eight perches were allotted for the site of a school; and 8A.
+22P., was received at the enclosure in exchange for the old Town Lands.
+At the same time (1822) eight perches were allotted for the site of a school, and 8A.
 2R.
 8P. for the poor.
-The latter is let for £14, which, after the payment of rates, is distributed in coals, blankets, and bread.
+The latter is let for an average of £20, which, after the payment of rates, is distributed in coals amongst the poor.